octaniumdev/celos/README.md

 CelOS is a simple, easy-to-use, flatpak centric Linux distribution for everyone based on Ubuntu 20.04

-`CelOS 1-beta6`
+`CelOS 1-beta7`

-Last ISO release: 22nd July 2021
+Last ISO release: xx September 2021

 # Table of Contents
 - [How to recreate CelOS & Our package list](#recreate-celos-our-package-list)